TL-System/plato/examples/gradient_leakage_attacks/README.md

 ---

 # Running Plato with DLG attack
-Run the program under `examples/gradient_leakage_attacks` using the following cmd for example:
+Run the program using the following cmd under the directory `examples/gradient_leakage_attacks` for example, which launches the csDLG attack using delta matching against an untrained ResNet18 model in `.eval()` mode on CIFAR100 data:
 ```
 python dlg.py -c untrained_eval_delta.yml
 ```